 The Australian Postal Corporation Act 1989 requires Australia Post to meet community service obligations, including performance standards defined in the regulations.
 Those performance standards include requirements about frequency, accuracy and speed of mail delivery, street posting boxes and retail outlets.

+In cooperation with the Department of Finance, we also provide oversight of Australia Post as a government business enterprise, wholly owned by the Australian Government.
 The Australia Post Board and management are responsible for the day-to-day running of the organisation.
-Australia Post receives no funding from the government.
+Australia Post is required by law to operate commercially and does not receive funding from the government.

 Reforming Australia Post